REPORT: Le'Veon Bell Choosing Between 3 Future Jets Opponents

-Following Le’Veon Bell’s release from the New York Jets, the former All-Pro is deciding between the Chiefs, Bills, and Dolphins.
+Following Le’Veon Bell’s release from the New York Jets, the former All-Pro is deciding between the Chiefs and Dolphins.

 The New York Jets are done with Le’Veon Bell, but he might not be done with them.
 According to a report from Jeremy Fowler of ESPN, Bell plans to sign with the Kansas City Chiefs, Buffalo Bills, or Miami Dolphins.